yingruiji/yingruiji.github.io/_pages/cv.md

 **EDUCATION BACKGROUND**

-* Ph.D in Machine Learning and Computer Vision, Aerospace Information Research Institute, Chinese Academy of Sciences, 09/2022 - 06/2026
+* Ph.D in Machine Learning and Computer Vision, University of Chinese Academy of Sciences, 09/2022 - 06/2026

 * M.S. in Computer Science and Technology, Institute of Computing Technology (ICT), Chinese Academy of Sciences and Dalian Ocean University  Joint Training, 09/2019 - 06/2022